Holidays Calendar for August 16, 2020

 • 2018 Died: Aretha Franklin, American singer and pianist.
 She won 18 Grammy Awards and was commonly referred to as "The Queen of Soul".

-• 2012 Police of South Africa fatally shoot 34 miners and wounded 78 more others during an industrial dispute near Rustenburg.
+• 2012 South African police fatally shot 34 miners and wounded 78 more during an industrial dispute near Rustenburg.
 The dispute started as a wildcat strike on August 10 and ended only on September 20.

-• 1989 All trading on Toronto's stock market was halted due to failure of all micro chips.
-It turned out, that they were influenced by a geomagnetic storm, that was caused by a solar flare from the Sun.
+• 1989 All trading on Toronto's stock market was halted due to the failure of all microchips.
+It turned out that they were influenced by a geomagnetic storm caused by a solar flare.

 • 1977 Died: Elvis Presley, American singer and actor, regarded as one of the most significant cultural icons of the 20th century.
 He is very often referred to as the King of Rock and Roll.

 • 1964 Vietnamese general and politician Dương Văn Minh was replaced by a coup d'état in Vietnam.
-General Nguyễn Khánh became President of South Vietnam and a new constitution was established with the aid from the U.S. Embassy.
+General Nguyễn Khánh became President of South Vietnam, and a new constitution was adopted with the aid from the U.S. Embassy.

-• 1957 Died: Irving Langmuir, American chemist and physicist, known for article on the arrangement of electrons in atoms and molecules.
-In 1932 he received the Nobel Prize in Chemistry for discoveries and investigations in surface chemistry.
+• 1957 Died: Irving Langmuir, American chemist, physicist, and engineer.
+He was awarded the Nobel Prize in Chemistry in 1932 for his work in surface chemistry.

 • 1946 Died: Margaret Mitchell, American author and journalist.
 Only one novel was published during her lifetime, Gone with the Wind, for which she won the National Book Award in 1936 and Pulitzer Prize for Fiction in 1937.

-• 1946 The Muslims started the mass riots in Kolkata, capital of the Indian State of West Bengal.
-The riots caused death of more than 4,000 people within 72 hours.
+• 1946 Muslims started mass riots in Kolkata, the capital of the Indian state of West Bengal.
+The riots caused the deaths of more than 4,000 people within 72 hours.

 • 1934 Born: Pierre Richard, French actor, director and screenwriter.
 He is best known for the roles of a clumsy daydreamer in many comedy films.
-He is considered to be one of the greatest and most talented French comedians of the last 50 years.
+He is considered to be one of the greatest and most talented French comedians of the past decades.

-• 1929 The riots broke out in Mandatory Palestine, a geopolitical entity under British administration, carved out of Ottoman Southern Syria after World War I, between Palestinian Arabs and Jews.
-The riots continued till the end of the month, resulting in death of 133 Jews and 116 Arabs.
+• 1929 The 1929 Palestine riots broke out in Mandatory Palestine between Palestinian Arabs and Jews and continued until the end of the month.
+In total, 133 Jews and 116 Arabs were killed.

-• 1920 Born: Charles Bukowski, American poet, novelist and writer, whose stories were much influenced by the social, cultural and beautiful economic ambiance of Los Angeles.
-His works address the ordinary lives of rich Americans, alcohol, relations with women and drudgery of work.
+• 1920 Born: Charles Bukowski, American poet, novelist and writer, whose works were heavily influenced by the social, cultural, and economic ambiance of Los Angeles.

 • 1920 American baseball player Ray Chapman was hit on the head by a fastball thrown by Carl Mays during the game between the Cleveland Indians and New York Yankees.
-Chapman died on the next day, becoming the second player to die from injuries sustained in a Major League of Baseball game.
+He died the next day.

-• 1913 Born: Menachem Begin, Israeli politician, the 6th Prime Minister of the State of Israel.
-In 1978 together with Anwar Sadat he was awarded the Nobel Peace Prize for the preparation and signing of a peace treaty with Egypt.
+• 1913 Born: Menachem Begin, Israeli politician, the 6th Prime Minister of Israel.
+In 1978, he was awarded the Nobel Peace Prize for the preparation and signing of a peace treaty with Egypt, sharing it with Anwar Sadat.

-• 1899 Died: Robert Bunsen, German chemist, known for investigation of emission spectra of heated elements.
-He discovered chemical elements cesium and rubidium and developed several gas-analytical methods.
+• 1899 Died: Robert Bunsen, German chemist, known for investigating the emission spectra of heated elements.
+He discovered the chemical elements cesium and rubidium and developed several gas-analytical methods.

-• 1888 Died: John Pemberton, American pharmacist, known around the world for invention of Coca-Cola drink.
+• 1888 Died: John Pemberton, American pharmacist, known around the world for inventing Coca-Cola.

 • 1744 Born: Pierre Méchain, French astronomer and surveyor.
 He is remembered as one of the major contributors to the early study of deep sky objects and comets.

 • 1705 Died: Jacob Bernoulli, Swiss mathematician and theorist, one of the most prominent mathematicians in the Bernoulli family.
-He is known for numerous contributions to calculus, however, he made the most important contributions in the field of probability.
+He is known for numerous contributions to calculus and probability.

 • 1645 Born: Jean de La Bruyère, French philosopher and moralist.
-His most famous work is The Caractères, that was based on the life of French noble family.
+His most famous work is Caractères, based on the life of a French noble family.